SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/DateTime/moveToYearStart.md

 so.topic: reference
 ---

+# DateTime.moveToYearStart()

 This method will move the current DateTime to the first second in the current year.
 Returns a reference to itself.